-The plan to establish a PA program at UNC Chapel Hill was announced in December 2012.
+The plan to establish a PA program at UNC Chapel Hill was first announced in December 2012.
 Blue Cross and Blue Shield of North Carolina and the UNC School of Medicine, with input from U.S. Army Special Forces Command, developed a plan for a program that could provide a pathway for U.S. Army Special Forces Medical Sergeants to translate the skills and expertise gained through military service into a civilian career.
-BCBSNC made a $1.2 million commitment to help the University launch the program.
-Not only will the new PA program assist military veterans, but it will also help to meet the growing need for highly-trained health care professionals in North Carolina.
+BCBSNC made a $1.2 million commitment to help the University launch the program, and we are grateful for their continued support.